ROCm/rocDecode/docs/install/install.md

 **NOTE:**

-* All package installs are shown with the `apt` package manager, use the appropriate package manager depending on the OS.
+* All package installs are shown with the `apt` package manager.
+Use the appropriate package manager depending on the operating system.

 * Ubuntu 22.04 - Install `libstdc++-12-dev`